lolo859/vodka-dev/docs/vodka-codebase.md

 #### toint

-Used to automatically erase the decimal part of a `vodec` input.
+Used to automatically erase the decimal part of a `vodec` or `vodarg` input.
 Ouput must be `vodint` type.

 Syntax: `kernel.toint <output_variable> <input_variable>`

 #### todec

-Used to automatically add a empty decimal part to a `vodint` input.
+Used to automatically add a empty decimal part to a `vodint` or `vodarg` input.
 Ouput must be `vodec` type.

 Syntax: `kernel.todec <output_variable> <input_variable>`